MB3hel/shellconfig/README.md

 ## SSH Agent

-On Windows, the SSH agent runs as a system service with a constant pipe.
-As such, `SSH_AUTH_SOCK` is not used by OpenSSH on windows.
-Thus, these scripts do not manage an SSH agent on windows.
-It is always assumed that the OS has one running as a system service.

-For other systems (macOS, Linux, BSD) these scripts *may* launch / manage an SSH agent.
+These scripts *may* launch / manage an SSH agent.
 If the environment defines `SSH_AUTH_SOCK` before starting a login shell (before `~/.profile` is sourced), these scripts will not launch / manage an agent.
 This occurs on macOS and Liunx when logging into the GNOME desktop.

 If the environment does not provide an SSH agent, `SSH_AUTH_SOCK` will not be defined when `~/.profile` is sourced.
 In this case, the shell manages an SSH agent.
 This occurs on Linux / BSD with console logins, Xfce sessions, or other contexts in which the environment does not provide an SSH agent.